hugomd/humd.github.io/_posts/2013-09-16-hello-again.md

 ---
 layout: post
-title: "Hello Again"
+title: "Hello, again"
-description: "Back to Github"
+description: ""
 category:
-tags: [hello, again]
+tags: []
 ---
 {% include JB/setup %}
-So, considering Github Pages is a thing now, I might start posting on here...
+So, seeing as Github Pages seems to be a thing now, I might actually start using it again..